Ken’s passion to be a skilled horseman started at a very early age

 Specialising in Dressage lead to Bill Noble gifting me his Olympic Dressage Stallion, Icarus Allsorts, in his retirement.
 Thomas (as he was known to his friends) was my mentor for 6 years until his death in 2012 – I still grieve for him – not only did he teach me a huge amount he sired many talented youngsters that I am riding and training now.
-I have taken 2 horses to Level 5 and Abby (Icarus Ladyhawke) and I are the current holders of the Going Trophy for Level 3 – 2 years running.
+My beautiful girl, Abby, is one of his progeny.

-Our partnership won Daniel a National Title and he has gone on to compete very successfully in Australia and the USA winning multiple titles.
+Our partnership won Daniel a National Title and he has gone on to compete very successfully in Australia and the USA, winning multiple titles.

-My ultimate passion is the holistic training of the horse and rider as a partnership – taking care of his mind by taking care of his body, creating understanding and connection between horse and rider, building performance on a foundation of safety.
-Having the horse happy, strong, engaged and confident both physically and mentally are essential for both the safety and longevity of horse and rider.
+Taking care of his mind by taking care of his body, creating understanding and connection between horse and rider, building performance on a foundation of safety.
+Having the horse happy, strong, engaged and confident both physically and mentally is essential for both the safety and longevity of horse and rider.